retro-vault/z80high/README.md

 # z80high

-Plain JavaScript code for highlighting [Z80](http://www.zilog.com/docs/z80/um0080.pdf) assembly on your page.
+Pure JavaScript code for highlighting [Z80](http://www.zilog.com/docs/z80/um0080.pdf) assembly on your page.
 It recognizes plain Z80 and [SDCC](http://sdcc.sourceforge.net/) assembly directives.

 ![Sample](img/sample.jpg)

 # Usage

-Syntax highlighter requires three files:
+To use the Syntax highlighter, copy three files from the repository into your project:
  * The stylesheet `css/z80high.css`
  * The JavaScript code `js/z80high.js` and
  * The woff font `font/luculent.woff`

-Include stylesheet and JavaScript file into your html and put `pre` tag with `lang="z80` around your code .
+Include stylesheet and JavaScript file into your html and put `pre` tag with `lang="z80` around your code.

 ~~~html
 <!DOCTYPE html>